serverlessworkflow/specification/specification.md

 {{ expression }}
 ```

-Expressions should be resolved and the result returned exactly where the expression is written.
+Expressions should be resolved and the results returned exactly where the expression is written.

 To show some expression examples, let's say that we have the following JSON data: